This blog post is a result of our investigation into the process that attackers use when sideloading malicious DLLs into .NET executables.

 Part 1 of this investigation has underscored the importance of understanding .NET’s assembly loading mechanisms and potential vulnerabilities, emphasizing the need for robust security practices in application development and deployment.

-Part 2 will follow shortly, and will look at performing .NET sideloading of legitimate Authenticode-signed executables.
+Part 2 is done now so you can read on and see how we look at performing .NET sideloading of legitimate Authenticode-signed executables.

 See you there!!